theo-armour/theo-armour.github.io/snippets/snippets/html-css.md

 https://www.w3.org/TR/2011/WD-html5-20110525/common-input-element-attributes.html#dom-input-valueasnumber

 Still not working in Edge maybe.
-Use parseFloat...
+Use parseFloat... or +

 ### Range stepUp / stepDown

 // Where is there a good use example?

 https://www.w3schools.com/jsref/met_range_stepup.asp